 2. Board Member Training.
-Within 90 days after the Effective Date, each member of the Board of Directors shall receive at least two hours of training.
-This training shall address the corporate governance responsibilities of board members, and the responsibilities of board members with respect to review and oversight of the Compliance Program.
+Within 90 days after the Effective Date, each member of the UHS Board shall receive at least two hours of training.
+This training shall address the corporate governance responsibilities of UHS Board members, and the responsibilities of UHS Board members with respect to review and oversight of the Compliance Program.
 Specifically, the training shall address the unique responsibilities of health care Board members, including the risks, oversight areas, and strategic approaches to conducting oversight of a health care entity.
 This training may be conducted by an outside compliance expert hired by the Board and should include a discussion of the OIG's guidance on Board member responsibilities.